 While testing the significance of fixed effects by evaluating whether or not their posterior distributions overlap zero was simple and valid, this approach does not work for variance components.
 Variance components are bound to be positive (given a proper prior), and thus even when a random effect is not meaningful, its posterior distribution will never overlap zero.
-Model comparisons can be performed using the deviance information criterion (DIC), although it should be noted that the properties of DIC are not well understood and that the DIC may be focused at the wrong level for most people's intended level of infernce - particularly with non-Gaussian responses.
+We can test the statistical significance of variance components using the deviance information criterion (DIC).
+It should be noted that the properties of DIC are not as well understood.
 The implementation of DIC in MCMCglmm is further described in the reference manual.
 DIC values are calculated by MCMCglmm by default.
-Briefly, DIC like other information criteria balance model fit and model complexity simultaneously, and small values of DIC are prefered.
-We can compare models 1.4 and 1.3, i.e., models with and without the mother term:
+Briefly, DIC balances model fit and parameter number simultaneously, and small values of DIC are prefered.
+We can test the statistical significance of the maternal effect by comparing models 1.4 and 1.3, i.e., models with and without the mother term:

-- > model1.3\$DIC
+model1.3\$DIC

-- [1] 3547.064

-- > model1.4\$DIC
+model1.4\$DIC

-- [1] 3302.283